evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

 `./bwa aln reference_genome individual_1.fastq > individual_1.sai`

-Add a header and generate `.sam` files
+Now we need to generate a `.sam` formatted file from our `.sai` files.
 The format for this command is:

 `bwa samse reference_genome individual_1.sai individual_1.fq > individual_1.sam`

-We also need to add a header to the file so you can try thiis
+We also need to add a header to each `.sam` file, so we can type this command:

 `./bwa samse -r "@RG\tID:FLOWCELL1.LANE6\tSM:Individual_1\tPL:illumina" reference.fa Individual_1.sai Individual_1.fastq > Individual_1.sam`